 - Tingling, burning sensation in the muscle

-Symptoms of chronic compartment syndrome
+Symptoms of the chronic form

 - Pain that manifest during exercise